sajorobinson/developer-guides/nodejs/setup-typescript-node-macos.md

 - Access to the **Terminal**
 - **curl** installed (pre-installed on most macOS systems)

-> **Note**: No prior installation of Node.js is required.
+> Note: No prior installation of Node.js is required.
 This guide will walk you through installation.

 ## 1: Install NVM (Node Version Manager)